mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 that there are no surprises in front of them.
-The constant movement of living on a mobile platform is unusual but for the most part, they function as typical cities complete with all the trappings of a modern, high- tech civilization.
+The constant movement of living on a mobile platform is unusual but for the most part, they function as typical cities complete with all the trappings of a modern, high-tech civilization.
 Arla Un has two Class B downports emplaced in mobile cities, one on tracks and the other on a gravitic platform.
 The largest of the cities is a massive linked caravan of tracked platforms, which